 Activity Evidence that supports this approach Challenge number(s) addressed ELSA support Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family or community. https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/social-and-emotional- learning 3, 5 To expand and develop wellbeing support for Pupil Premium students through the Mental Health support worker The new Mental Health Support Worker runs support groups such as a nurture group, a friends group, supporting the Looked After Children (LAC) and a wellbeing group as well as offering 1:1 sessions.
-The Mental Health Support Worker is also running exam stress group sessions for year 11 students. https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/social-and-emotional- learning 3 Pastoral Lead support National data shows a clear link to attendance and progress/attainment.
+SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family or community.
+In 2022-23 there were 95 students who were supported with ESLA intervention across the school.
+This year there has been 45 students who have had ELSE support already. https://educationendowmentfoundation.org.uk/educationevidence/teaching-learning-toolkit/social-and-emotional- 3, 5 learning To expand and develop wellbeing support for Pupil Premium students through the introduction of a Mental Health support worker There is a need for an additional member of staff to support student wellbeing.
+The new Mental Health support worker is running support groups such as a nurture group, a friends group, supporting the Looked After Children (LAC) and a wellbeing group as well as offering 1:1 sessions.
+3 Pastoral Lead support National data shows a clear link to attendance and progress/attainment.
 Pastoral Leads refer students to further wellbeing support as required.
+Attendance is being closely monitored by pastoral leads and interventions given and monitored.
 3 Careers Adviser Our School Development Plan identifies further growth for supporting aspirations of our pp students towards careers.
 Our Careers Adviser currently prioritises Pupil Premium students with 1:1 appointments.
-3, 4
+We had a careers fair attended by students in years 9,10 and 11 and 12% of students who attended were Pupil Premium.
+3, 4 Guest speakers Our School Development Plan identifies further growth for supporting aspirations of our Pupil Premium students towards careers.
+The Pupil Premium Champion will 3, 4